Sharath-Devanand/PizzaProject/README.md

 ## Assumptions and Caveats

+1. Dataset Sourced from - Maven Analytics
-1. Data Quality - The analysis assumes the sales data is processed by removing duplicates, null values and is consistent.
+2. Data Quality - The analysis assumes the sales data is processed by removing duplicates, null values and is consistent.
-2. Price Consistent - There is no price change of pizzas across the year
+3. Price Consistent - There is no price change of pizzas across the year
-3. External Factors - No promotional activities happened in that year.
+4. External Factors - No promotional activities happened in that year.
-4. Categorisation - Each pizza_id is associated with a unique category and size.
+5. Categorisation - Each pizza_id is associated with a unique category and size.

 ## Technical Tools Used